guereslib/ten-reproducible-research-things/content/03-security.md

 {% include figure.html img="Traveling_Unsplash.jpg" alt="Man in airport watching aircraft take off" caption="How do you stay secure when travelling?" width="75" %}

-Computer security when travelling should start well before you touchdown.
-Ideally, you are prepare your travel IT security in as much detail as the itinerary.
+Computer security when travelling should start long before booking the first plane ticket.
+Ideally, you have prepared your travelling IT security in as much detail as the itinerary.
 Regardless of whether you are planning a personal or business related trip, if you plan on taking any hardware and/or software that has dealt with University or research data, you need to take measures to protect it.

-As always, Griffith University cybersecurity will have a detailed list of requirements.
-However, below are some key steps to remember if travelling overseas with a University device(s).

-#### Before Travelling

-* Configure and test that you can connect to the **Griffith University VPN** (if taking a University device).
-* Install and configure a password manager such as **LastPass**
-* Contact Griffith University cybersecurity to determine if your device firewall can be setup with a custom configuration for the duration of travel.
-* Take as little sensitive data as possible.
-Where able, **only take a deidentified dataset overseas**, unless it is absolutely necessary to work with sensitive data.

-#### When Travelling

-* Ensure you connect to the internet via the Griffith VPN.
-    * **Caveat:** Check the local laws in the destination country as some jurisdictions ban the use of VPNs.
-* Always use your own charging accessories.
-* Do not connect USB sticks or other accessories to your device.
-Even if they are a gift.
-* If you recieve any files overseas, or download anything, scan each file for viruses before opening.

-#### When Returning

-* Report any suspicious activity to Griffith University cybersecurity.
-* Scan any files or downloads that occured oversea which may have been missed when travelling.
-* Be mindful of any new email senders that might try communicate with you and/or share attachments.
-Particularly if you were not expecting them, or do not recognise the senders name.
+Below is advice from Griffith University cybersecurity to **stay vigilant when travelling**.

+{% include figure.html img="Travelling_GU_Cyber.JPG" alt="Griffith University cyber security checklist" caption="" width="75" %}

 {% endcapture %}{% include card.html header="Travel Safety" text=text %}